Abhijeetbyte/Adminator/README.md

 * In the file explorer window that appears, navigate to the location where you saved the "ClipSwipe" folder, select it, and click "Open".
 <br>

 Chrome will automatically load and install your extension from the zip file.
-You should see the "ClipSwipe" extension appear in the list of installed extensions on the Extensions page. <br/>
+You should see the "Adminator" extension appear in the list of installed extensions on the Extensions page, pin it at the top, and click on the `icon` whenever you want to skip an ad. <br/>